 About the program

-- Education sessions discussing breathing techniques, disease processes, respiratory medications, oxygen therapy, exercise techniques
+- Learning about nutrition, disease processes, respiratory medications, energy conservation techniques, oxygen therapy and exercise techniques

 - Oxygen dosing

-- An individualized session to go over results of tests, program recommendations, exercise prescription and any questions you may have.
+You'll have an individualized session to go over results of tests, program recommendations, exercise prescription and any questions you may have.
 And you may be given recommendations to take to your local doctor related to your care plan and any additional testing.